Canadian Survey on Disability (CSD)

 Information from the CSD will be used by all levels of government, as well as associations for persons with disabilities and researchers working in the field of disability.
 Data may be used to plan and evaluate policies and programs for Canadian adults with disabilities to help enable their full participation in society.
 In particular, information on adults with disabilities is essential for the effective development and operation of the Employment Equity Program.
 Data on disability are also used to fulfill Canada's international agreement relating to the United Nations Convention on the Rights of Persons with Disabilities.

-The survey collects information on: type and severity of disability, use of aids and assistive devices, help received or required, educational attainment, labour force status, experiences and accommodations at school or work, and ability to get around the community.
+The survey collects information on: type and severity of disability, use of aids and assistive devices, help received or required, educational attainment, labour force status, experiences and accommodations at school or work and Internet use.

 - Equity and inclusion